MOCA application for PowerApp

 Watch the short video below of guidance on why attention management capabilities are critical and must be included in every Modern Workplace program to build the right learning mindset within the organization.

-Microsoft designed the MOCA to address two key challenges:
+Microsoft designed the Modern Collaboration Architecture (MOCA) to address two key challenges:

-2. To address the “which tool when?” question, demonstrating how all the different tools are designed to integrate to deliver a unified collaboration experience across the organization.
+2. To address the “What am I accomplishing?”, an evolution from the “which tool when?” question for the Microsoft 365 collaboration suite, demonstrating how all the different tools integrate to enable people to work differently across the organization.

 Understanding the MOCA to drive Microsoft 365 adoption